Jihad over Centuries: Introduction

-Mapping our primary data informs us of two stylized facts.
-The first pertains to the relationship between water sources and city formation over time.
-Figure \ref{map_water_cities} shows ancient and contemporary water sources (lakes and rivers), core trading points along the Trans-Saharan caravan routes, and contemporary cities.
-Among the pre-colonial cities, those that are landlocked and have now decayed are located close to ancient water sources.\footnote{ Timbuktu in modern Mali (Figure \ref{app_fig_Timbuktu}) is a notable example.
-It was a trade hub under the Songhai Empire in the 15th and 16th centuries and thus called the ``golden city.''
-However, this once golden city fell into the periphery: its economy remains underdeveloped (relative to the other major cities in Mali) in the modern era.
-For more detail about the development of pre-colonial states and cities, see section \ref{sec_history_cities}. } Many are located close to ancient lakes (e.g., Timbukutu in Mali, Bilma in Niger, and several points around the Lake Chad).
-A few are not close to ancient lakes yet are very close to ancient rivers.
-However, we do not observe contemporary populated cities around these ancient water sources.
+Mapping our data reveals two key facts.
+First, as the left map of Figure \ref{map_geography_history_jihad} shows, many pre-colonial, landlocked cities that later declined were located near ancient water sources, yet today few populated cities remain around them.\footnote{ Timbuktu in Mali (Figure \ref{app_fig_Timbuktu}) provides a notable example.
+It was a major trade hub under the Songhai Empire in the 15th and 16th centuries and thus known as the ``golden city.''
+However, this once-prosperous city later fell into the periphery, and its economy remains relatively underdeveloped in the modern era. }